 According to the tour guides that we had, there is fewer than 1 inch of rain that hits the city each year.
 So rain is practically unheard of here.
 Isn’t that odd?

-Outside of the peculiar weather, this city offers an interesting history, really cool neighborhoods, and delicous food!
+Outside of the peculiar weather, this city offers an interesting history, really cool neighborhoods, and delicious food!
 It is a huge, and sprawling city, home to over 8 million people!
-In this Lima travel guide, I will provide details on what you should do (and probably not do) over a four day stay.
+In this Lima itinerary, I will provide details on what you should do (and probably not do) when spending 4 days in Lima.

 Brief City History | Lima

 The land that Lima currently inhabitates has been occupied by several indigenous American groups at least since 200 AD, if not before.
 One of the oldest archeological sites from that time period is the Huaca Pucllana, an ancient religous center consisting of a large pyramid of clay bricks.
 The area was part of the Incan Empire by the 1400s, but by 1535, it was conquered by Spain.

 The Spanish named the city Ciudad de los Reyes, City of the Kings, but the name didn’t stick.
 It was originally known as Itchyma, but Limaq by visitors.
 The latter name stuck, with just the “q” being dropped from pronunciation.

 After a few years, Lima became the Viceroyalty of Peru, and was the seat of government for nearly all of South America.The city flourished throughout the 17th century.
 The first univeristy of Latin America was established in Lima (National University of San Marcos) and worldwide trade flourished there.

 The citizens of Lima finally found freedom from Spain in 1824.
 And despite some struggles in the years that followed, the city began to prosper in the 1890s.
 City growth really took off in the 1940s, due to migration from the Andean montains.
 The population grew from 600,000 to 4.8 million in a matter of 40 years.
 Then another 4 million in the span of 20 years!